-- 7. In constructing a model, economists:

-- A) might use a computer simulation.

-- B) avoid making any assumptions.

-- C) assume that all relevant factors are constantly changing.

-- D) are prohibited from using mathematics.

-- 8. A simplified version of reality that is used to clarify economic situations is called a(n):

-- A) economic fact.

-- B) current event.

-- C) model.

-- D) scarce resource.

-9. An economic model:

-- A) is useful for explaining past economic conditions but not for predicting. - B) often leads to faulty conclusions because of the ceteris paribus assumption. - C) allows nothing to change in the economic situation that is being described. - D) is a simplified version of reality used to understand real-world economic conditions. - 10.
-The financial meltdown of 2008-2009: - A) was accurately predicted by an economic model. - B) was due to excessive investment in Internet companies. - C) was the result of the breakup of the European Union. - D) resulted partially from a faulty economic model.
+- 7. In constructing a model, economists: - A) might use a computer simulation. - B) avoid making any assumptions. - C) assume that all relevant factors are constantly changing. - D) are prohibited from using mathematics. - 8.
+A simplified version of reality that is used to clarify economic situations is called a(n): - A) economic fact. - B) current event. - C) model. - D) scarce resource. - 9.
+An economic model: - A) is useful for explaining past economic conditions but not for predicting. - B) often leads to faulty conclusions because of the ceteris paribus assumption. - C) never allows anything to change in the economic situation that is being described. - D) is a simplified version of reality used to understand real-world economic conditions. - 10.
+The production possibility frontier illustrates that: - A) the economy will automatically end up at full employment. - B) an economy's productive capacity increases one-for-one with its population. - C) if all resources of an economy are being used efficiently, more of one good can be produced only if less of another good is produced. - D) economic production possibilities have no limit.